 Drawbacks of Sleeping Upright

-It would appear that one of the benefits of monks sleeping less is that they tend to have more energy in the morning as they sleep upright with their spine in a neutral position.
+It would appear that one of the benefits of monks sleeping less is that they tend to have more energy in the morning as they sleep upright with their spine in a neutral position (see how vagus nerve impacts your sleep).
 This allows them to reduce their stress levels and improve their focus and concentration.

 Sleepin in an upright position helps them avoid back ache and neck pain.
 But sleeping upright may cause that you will not get into deep sleep enough which results a non-restorating sleep.